Skip to main content Skip to navigation

 Teaching and supervision

-I co-convene the joint-honours degree QW34 English and Theatre Studies and teach on the joint-honours degree QW26 Film and Literature.
+I teach on the joint-honours degrees QW34 English and Theatre Studies and QW26 Film and Literature.
 I have supervised dissertations on modern and contemporary theatre and media, and welcome dissertation and thesis proposals in my fields of interest.

 Selected publications